binli/binli.github.com/_posts/cfs.md

 About GNOME and the GNOME Foundation
 ===

-The GNOME desktop is a free, easy to use, accessible and internationalized desktop for Linux and Unix-based operating systems and is used by millions.
+The GNOME desktop is a free, easy to use, accessible and internationalized desktop for Linux- and Unix-based operating systems and is used by millions.
 GNOME is a standard part of all leading GNU/Linux and Unix distributions, and is popular with both large existing corporate deployments and small business and home users.
 GNOME also includes a complete development environment, which provides the core platform for thousands of applications.

 The GNOME Foundation is an organization committed to supporting the advancement of GNOME, comprised of hundreds of volunteer developers and industry-leading companies.
 The Foundation is a member   directed, non-profit organization that provides financial, organizational and operational support to the GNOME project and helps determine its vision and road map.
 The GNOME Foundation is supporting the pursuit of Software Freedom through the innovative, accessible, and beautiful user experience created by GNOME contributors around the world.
 It's a fun and inviting community, so if you're reading this and wondering what you can do to help promote Software Freedom, contributing to GNOME is a great way to start!
 More information about GNOME, the GNOME Foundation and its advisory board, can be found at www.gnome.org, foundation.gnome.org and live.gnome.org/AdvisoryBoard